top of page

 'The First Temple' Detail

-A game of chance and necessity, as if pinning the tail on the donkey were a matter of life and death.
+The scenario resembles a game of chance and necessity, akin to pinning the tail on the donkey as if it were a matter of life and death.

-The composition is another battle ground; the vertical, rhythmic and regular nature of the trees has more to do with preserving the flatness of the picture plane than suggesting spatial depth and recession, but it is still a compromise, a kind of aesthetic fence-sitting.
-But I have noticed something else, something outside of my preoccupation with the conventions of seeing.
-The regimented line of trees is perhaps more than a pictorial device.
+The composition serves as another battleground; the vertical, rhythmic, and orderly arrangement of the trees is more about maintaining the flatness of the picture plane than suggesting spatial depth and recession.
+However, it remains a compromise, a form of aesthetic indecision.
+Yet, I have observed something else, beyond my focus on the conventions of visual perception.
+The regimented line of trees may be more than just a pictorial element.

 'The First Temple in a Room' Details Peter Corr painting trees